Algorithmic Randomness in Continuous-Time Markov Chains: Kolmogorov complexity and CTMC randomness

-Since $i$ is a definite value, $d_{i}$ does not begin to bet until it reaches the $i$-th sojourn time, and $d_{i}$ bets only on the first bit of each sojourn time after the $i$th, $d_i$ succeeds on $\b{\tau}$. $d_i$ is clearly lower semicomputable.
-Thus, $\b{\tau}$ cannot be random. \end{proof} \helperLemma* \begin{proof}In the following proof, we let $p$ range over all profiles, and assume there is some natural encoding (enumerating process) between natural numbers and profiles, and also between natural numbers and cylinders.
+The following two lemmas are analogous to standard results used in the Kolmogorov complexity characterization of algorithmically random sequences.
+We let $p$ range over all profiles, and assume some natural encoding (enumerating process) between natural numbers and profiles, and also between natural numbers and cylinders.